-To land a remote customer service job, you can find several openings via professional networking portals like LinkedIn or into job portals like flexjobs.
+To land a remote customer service job, you can find several openings via professional networking portals like LinkedIn or on job portals like flexjobs.

 Read this article for more ideas about $20 an hour jobs for remote workers.

 7. Graphic Designing For The Artists

-Every business wants their website, logo, and social media posts to be presented in the best possible way.
-This makes a remote graphic designer position one of the best stay at home jobs with no experience.
+Every business wants its website, logo, and social media posts to be presented in the best possible way.
+This makes a remote graphic designer position one of the best stay-at-home jobs with no experience.

 You’ll need basic knowledge of working with designing software like Adobe Creative Cloud, CorelDraw, Canva, etc, a good aesthetic sense, knowledge of various color palettes and design formats and the ability to convert ideas into visuals.

 8. Bookkeeping For Math Lovers

 If you have some qualification or knowledge of creating invoices for clients and maintaining accounts, you’ll have many opportunities as businesses are always on the lookout for bookkeeping professionals.
 Every company need accountants for managing their finances and bills organizing operation in the background.

 Having basic accounting knowledge and knowledge of IFRS or any other accounting framework and Microsoft Excel is a requirement but not to worry.
 If you don’t know anything about this, you’ll find several online courses that can help you with understanding and learning the basics.

 9. Sales Professional For The Ones With The Convincing Power